 - A bridge loan for \$58.8 million Cooper Union secured in June 2014, which has been used to cover some of the historical operating losses.
 Cooper Union will pay interest only on this loan until 2025.
 The loan will not be fully repaid at maturity requiring a refinancing of the remaining balance of \$39 million or a significant cash payment.
 The Board's Plan created a "debt retirement reserve" to ensure availability of resources at the contractual maturity of this loan.
-Since Cooper Union has met the cumulative financial targets contained in the Board's Plan, these resources have been funded thus far, with \$7.4 million reserved. - Deferred revenue of \$101.0 million remaining on the balance sheet as of June 30, 2022 is comprised principally of agreements to lease certain properties for ninety-nine years to a third party.
+Since Cooper Union has met the cumulative financial targets contained in the Board's Plan, these resources have been funded thus far, with \$9.5 million reserved. - Deferred revenue of \$104.2 million remaining on the balance sheet as of June 30, 2023, is comprised principally of agreements to lease certain properties for ninety-nine years to a third party.
 The deferred revenue represents the unamortized balances of these leases that Cooper Union entered into in 2004 and 2008.
 These leases previously provided cash to cover persistent operating losses.
-In the audited financial statements, the accretion of the deferred revenue will add to revenues each year, but will provide no cash or other resources to the institution.
+In the audited financial statements, the accretion of the deferred revenue will add to revenues each year but will provide no cash or other resources to the institution.
 This deferred revenue does not impact the cash-based financial model.
 The Board's Plan appropriately considers the impact of the deferred revenue in the computations of financial health.

-- There is \$34.0 million (\$44.5 million in 2021) in postretirement benefit costs accrued that will consume cash in future periods, likely at increasing amounts as covered personnel retire.4 This obligation has consumed approximately \$1.4 million of cash in 2022.
+- There is \$39.9 million (\$34.0 million in 2022) in postretirement benefit costs accrued that will consume cash in future periods, likely at increasing amounts as covered personnel retire.
+This obligation has consumed approximately \$1.5 million of cash in 2023 (\$1.4 million in 2022).
 The Board's Plan considers this obligation, including a factor for growth of the obligation over time.
 If discount rates increase or remain constant in the current environment, this may represent a cushion in the Plan for the amounts that will be required to liquidate this obligation.
 Further, health care costs trending at a different rate than planned would impact this obligation.
 The Plan projects providing liquid assets to support this liability in the projection period.
-Of the cash surpluses incurred thus far, \$2.0 million has been reserved for this obligation. - From 2016 to 2022, the combined purchases of plant assets totaled \$24.6 million while depreciation and amortization totaled \$58.9 million, suggesting an under-investment in plant assets, which will need to be addressed in future periods.
-The Board's Plan includes funding of capital assets above historic levels, which occurred in 2022 with an increase of \$2.5 million.
-While this amount will not fully fund the amounts necessary to maintain the current plant, there is also a plan for programmatic investments that began in 2019 and is expected to grow to \$3 million per year by 2025.
+Of the cash surpluses incurred thus far, \$2.5 million has been reserved for this obligation. - From 2016 to 2023, the combined purchases of plant assets totaled \$31.8 million while depreciation and amortization totaled \$67.7 million, suggesting an under-investment in plant assets, which will need to be addressed in future periods.
+There is a plan for programmatic investments that began in 2019 and is expected to grow to \$3 million per year by 2025.
 We believe a portion of these programmatic investments will need to be used for capital in the related program areas.
-To better understand the relative position of capital, Cooper Union has added two ratios to the financial metrics currently in use: - A Physical Asset Reinvestment Ratio, which compares investment in plant to depreciation expense and which shows a reinvestment rate in 2022 of 76% as compared to 47% in 2021, 68% in 2020 and 46% in 2019.
-The threshold value over a longer period of time is 100%. - An Age of Facilities Ratio, which compares accumulated depreciation to depreciation expense, and which shows an age of 19 years in 2022 as compared to 18 years in 2021, with a threshold value of 12 to 14 years.
+To better understand the relative position of capital, Cooper Union has added two ratios to the financial metrics currently in use: - A Physical Asset Reinvestment Ratio, which compares investment in plant to depreciation expense and shows a reinvestment rate in 2023 of 82% as compared to 76% in 2022.
+The threshold value over a longer period of time is 100%. - An Age of Facilities Ratio, which compares accumulated depreciation to depreciation expense, and which shows an age of 20 years in 2023, 19 years in 2022, and 18 years in 2021, with a threshold value of 12 to 14 years.